 - The first is that you need to have a subscription that includes Photoshop, which can be expensive.
-Adobe costs users $19.99 per month and this price increases with the number of projects you work on each month.
+Adobe costs users US$239.88 per year and this price increases with the number of projects you work on each month.

 - The second is that the program is only available for Windows computers, so Mac users will have to use another option.

-- The third is that it can take a long time to learn how to use the program effectively.
+- The third is that it can take a long time for users to learn how to use the program effectively.